hantsy/spring7-sandbox/docs/spring-data-aot.md

 # AOT Build Improvements in Spring Data

-In Spring 5 and Spring 6, it allowed you to use GraalVM build tools to compile applications into native executables (native images) and run them in a Docker container.
+In Spring 5 and Spring 6, you could use GraalVM build tools to compile applications into native executables and run them directly on your operating system or in a Docker container.
 There is no doubt that the native application startup times are impressive, but the build process can be slow and fragile for applications that use reflection, dynamic proxies, and runtime class loading.

-With Spring 7, Spring Data modules such as JDBC, JPA, and MongoDB now generate AOT metadata during compilation.
+With Spring 7 and Spring Boot v4, Spring Data modules such as JDBC, JPA, and MongoDB, etc. can now generate AOT metadata during compilation.
 That means the framework moves much of its runtime reflection work into build time, so the same application can target both JVM and native images without significant code changes.

 For developers, you can continue writing Spring Data repositories and entities, and Spring will generate the metadata classes needed for both native images and JVM execution.